mathiasarmstrong/jsonresume-theme-catalyst/README.md

 ```

 ## Developer Environment
-The most important pieces of this environment are the two `app` and `gulp` folders as well as `index.ts`.
-If you've already read through the [jsonresume-theme-boilerplate](https://github.com/jsonresume/jsonresume-theme-boilerplate), you should know what the files within `/app` and `index.ts` represents.
+The most important pieces of this environment are the two `app` and `gulp` folders as well as `resume.ts`.
+If you've already read through the [jsonresume-theme-boilerplate](https://github.com/jsonresume/jsonresume-theme-boilerplate), you should know what the files within `/app` and `resume.ts` represents.

 #### /app
 The app folder holds all of your assets.
 The file system should be straightforward to follow.
 All views will be under the `/views`  folder.
 Most unimportant, this folder which contains `resume.hbs`, which is the main Handlebars template that will be used and sent to the theme server to render your resume.
 The  `/styles` folder contains all of your SASS stylesheets.